zuozhenggh/learning-library/create-labs/labs/1-labs-quickstart-workshop/intro.md

 * **Last Updated By/Date:** Anuradha Chepuri, September 2020

 ## See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
-Please include the workshop name and lab in your request.
+Include the workshop name and lab in your request.